Free Yoga Therapy Sessions for Parkinson’s and Other Neuro-motor Degenerative Diseases

 AUM hOMe Shala has a proven record in designing successful programs using a customized protocol of asanas, breathing, relaxation, and meditation.

-“My teachers are top notch … the best!
-This is a life-changing program that provides confidence and better physical well-being, and greatly improves my ability to deal with my PD.
+“My teachers are top notch—the best!
+This life-changing program provides confidence, better physical well-being, and greatly improves my ability to deal with my PD.
 The love present in this program is amazing.” —J. D.

 Are you a yoga teacher/therapist interested in working with this population?

-Melinda Atkins, MEd, E-RYT 500C, C-IAYT, is the founding director of AUM hOMe Shala, where she trains yoga teachers and yoga therapists.
+Melinda Atkins, MEd, E-RYT 500, C-IAYT, is the founding director of AUM hOMe Shala, where she trains yoga teachers and yoga therapists.
 She completed her 500-hour certification at Kripalu Center for Yoga & Health, and received her Clinical Yoga Therapy certification at Loyola Marymount University.
 Melinda also develops and directs yoga programs for at-risk youth in inner-city Miami schools.
 She holds a master’s degree in education from the University of Florida.